 Navigation Notice: When the APM Integrated Experience is enabled, Loggly shares a common navigation and enhanced feature set with other integrated experience products.
 How you navigate Loggly and access its features may vary from these instructions.

 Tags are great for adding organization to your log events to aid in segmentation & filtering.
-They are metadata you can set on the source side, and can be included with any event that is transmitted to Loggly.
+They are metadata you can set on the source side, and they can be included with any event that is transmitted to Loggly.

 Example of tags sent within a syslog header.
 Multiple tags are inserted using multiple fields.

 Example of tags sent through the HTTP API.
 Multiple tags are separated by commas.